How to choose a Segment type

 For cross-domain or workgroup machines, use Audit Agents instead of relying on a Domain Segment.

-Choose AWS, Azure, or Google
+Choose AWS, Azure, Google Cloud Platform, Google Directory, or Jamf

 Use a cloud Segment when you want AlloyScan to discover and audit resources from a cloud provider account, subscription, or project.
+Use Google Directory when you want Chromebook inventory through Google Admin Directory instead of Google Cloud Platform resources.
+Use Jamf when you want Apple device inventory through Jamf Pro.

 | Cloud type | Typical credential | Inventory result |